 Agricultural Zoning.
-Pursuant to the County General Plan, the study areas containing the projects are located on land designated for agricultural uses.
+Pursuant to the County General Plan, the project study areas are located on land designated for agricultural uses.
 The solar energy facility components of the projects would be constructed on lands currently zoned A-2 (General Agriculture), A-2-R (General Agricultural Rural Zone), or A-3 (Heavy Agriculture).
-Solar energy plants are identified as a conditionally allowed use within these zones, subject to the issuance of a CUP.
-With the issuance of a CUP, the projects' use would be consistent with the Imperial County land use ordinance and thus is also consistent with the land use designation of the site.
+Solar energy plants are allowed uses within these zones, subject to the approval of a CUP.
+Upon approval of a CUP, the projects' use would be consistent with the Imperial County Land Use Ordinance and thus is also consistent with the General Plan land use designation of the site.
 Additionally, the operation of the solar generating facilities is not expected to inhibit or adversely affect adjacent agricultural operations through the placement of sensitive lands uses, generation of excessive dust or shading, or place additional development pressures on adjacent areas.
 Based on these considerations, the impact is considered less than significant.

-With the implementation of Mitigation Measure 4.2-1, the project applicant would be required to restore the project sites to an agricultural use through the implementation of site restorations Therefore, the implementation of Mitigation Measure 4.2-1 and adherence to the Williamson Act Cancellation process in accordance with Government Code Section 51282(a) would reduce impacts related to the conversion of Williamson Act contracted land to a less than significant level.
+With the implementation of Mitigation Measure 4.2-1b, the project applicant would be required to restore the project study areas to an agricultural use through the implementation of site restoration plans.
+Therefore, the implementation of Mitigation Measure 4.2-1b and adherence to the Williamson Act

+Cancellation process in accordance with Government Code Section 51282(a) would reduce impacts related to the conversion of Williamson Act contracted land to a less than significant level.